 There are various rental options for both single and shared living in the Silicon Valley area.
 Many students live in buildings with studio or one-bedroom apartments.
 Often, single-family houses are rented out with individuals inhabiting different bedrooms while sharing the kitchen and living area.

-First, check out the Off Campus Student Services website for useful information and resources on what to look out for during your housing search.
-Off Campus Student Services is available to review lease contracts and assist students with any landlord concerns, questions about renter’s rights, sublet issues, or roommate conflicts that may arise while living off campus.
+First, check out the Off Campus Housing and Support Services website for useful information and resources on what to look out for during your housing search.
+Off Campus Housing and Support Services is available to review lease contracts and assist students with any landlord concerns, questions about renter’s rights, sublet issues, or roommate conflicts that may arise while living off campus.